 Students are expected to attend all class sessions.
+Attendance is monitored by the course instructor.
+Excessive absences can have negative effect not only in academic success but in the eligibility to receive Financial Aid.
 The completion of all requirements specified in the course syllabus is the responsibility of the student.